Commitment to safety and outstanding patient care.

 If you have insurance, call 855-896-9067

-Air Methods provides lifesaving emergency care across the United States.
-Much like how a grocery store might be known as a different name in different regions, Air Methods operates under a variety of company names across the country.
-This combines the benefits of a local operation with the resources of a national company, so all of our patients across the United States can know they’re receiving the best emergency transportation and care available.
+Air Methods provides lifesaving emergency care across the U.S. Much like how a grocery store might be known as a different name in different regions, Air Methods operates under a variety of company names across the country.
+This combines the benefits of a local operation with the resources of a national company, so all of our patients across the U.S. can know they’re receiving the best emergency transportation and care available.

 Rather than have their own helicopters, hospitals partner with Air Methods to provide air ambulance services.
 Because Air Methods is not part of the hospital and operates as a separate entity, you get a separate bill.

 – The main purpose of health insurance is to protect patients like you in emergency situations like the one you faced.
-But increasingly, insurance companies paying less and less of their members’ medical costs.
-This means patients are left to pay for care that the health insurance company should be paying.
 It is our commitment and intent to work side-by-side with insurers, healthcare providers, and patients to create a system that works for everyone.

 – If patients do not have insurance, please know that there may be other available sources of financial assistance available.
-Air Methods has a long-standing charity care program and is committed to working with patients based on their individual financial circumstances.
+Air Methods has a long-standing financial assistance program known as CARE and is committed to working with patients based on their individual financial circumstances.

 All patients will receive an Informational Packet typically within 10 to 15 days of transport.
 Any further billing letters or invoices will be dependent on the patient’s insurance coverage.

-We have a team of patient financial counselors who are here to help.
-We understand that every patient’s individual financial circumstances are unique, and our patient financial counselors can discuss your options with you.
-Please call to speak with a patient financial counselor 877-800-5668 today.
+We have a team of Patient Advocates who are here to help.
+We understand that every patient’s individual financial circumstances are unique, and our Patient Advocates can discuss your options with you.
+Please call to speak with a Patient Advocate 877-800-5668 today.

 – If you do not have insurance, please know that there may be other sources of financial assistance available to you.
-Air Methods has a long-standing financial assistance program and is committed to working with patients based on their individual financial circumstances.
+Air Methods has a long-standing financial assistance program known as CARE and is committed to working with patients based on their individual financial circumstances.